CubeCoders/AMPTemplates/README.md

 # To share a template

-Create a pull request containing two files in the top-level directory of the repository:
+Create a pull request containing the following files in the top-level directory of the repository:

     *APPLICATIONAME*.kvp
     *APPLICATIONAME*config.json
+    *APPLICATIONAME*metaconfig.json (Optional)

 With the names fully lower-cased.

-For example, `valheim.kvp` and `valheimconfig.json`
+For example, `valheim.kvp`, `valheimconfig.json`, `valheimmetaconfig.json`

 Do not use any directories and include no-other files.